IBM/tririga-envizi-appconnect-flows/TririgaConfiguration.md

 #### Object Migration Access

+Object Migration is a task managed by administrators.
+If a Tririga User needs to have full access to Object Migration in Tririga, access is granted at the group level through the following steps:

-Begin by creating a Security Group with the proper application access.
-Go to Tools -> Administration -> Security Manager
+Go to Tools -> Administration -> Security Manager.

 <img width="1076" alt="Security Manager" src="https://media.github.ibm.com/user/348712/files/ba5bd700-1a45-11ed-8b1a-3cf09869b74b">